cc-ai/floods-gans/deep_preprocessing/README.md

 **To test the inference** :

 - Download the pre-trained [weights](https://drive.google.com/open?id=1-0g4qUsjz0E4MShy31OZzB7EKiCyUwXC)
-- Unzip in the model repertory.
+- Unzip in a ./model repository.
 - Use the main.py